 (d) Disbursement of Funds by CAISO; Participating TO Responsibility for Collection

-The CAISO shall disburse, in accordance with the rules set forth in this Section 7.6, only those non-refundable interconnection financial security and study deposit amounts that it holds or has received.
+The CAISO shall disburse, in accordance with the rules set forth in this Section 7.6, only those non-refundable Interconnection Financial Security and Study Deposit amounts that it holds or has received.
 The applicable Participating TO shall have the exclusive obligation to administer the collection of any non-refundable financial security where the applicable Participating TO is a beneficiary.
 The applicable Participating TO has the responsibility to manage the financial security and to transmit to the CAISO the non-refundable amounts in cash or equivalent within 75 days of the CAISO’s submission to the Participating TO of the financial security liquidation form.
 This deadline can be modified by mutual agreement of the CAISO and applicable Participating TO.

-(e) The CAISO shall, upon receipt, deposit all non-refundable interconnection financial security and study deposit amounts in an interest-bearing account at a bank or financial institution designated by the CAISO.
+(e) The CAISO shall, upon receipt, deposit all non-refundable Interconnection Financial Security and Interconnection Study Deposit amounts in an interest-bearing account at a bank or financial institution designated by the CAISO.
 Any interest earned on such amounts, based on the actual rate of the account, shall be allocated and disbursed in the same manner as the principal, in accordance with the methodology set forth in this Section 7.6.

 Section 8 Phase II Interconnection Study and TP Deliverability Allocation Processes